prakritibanik/helloworld/deepcopy-binary-tree.md

     return node;
 }
 ```
 The iterative version can make use of two stacks, one for traversing the source tree and and another for keeping track of the copied tree.
-The second stack is is very crucial as only traversing and copying the nodes from the given tree is not enough.
-We need to know where the newly copied tree should be linked to.
+The second stack is very crucial as only traversing and copying the nodes from the given tree is not enough.
+We also need to know where the newly copied node should be linked to.
+Second stack helps in that.
 The code looks as follows.

 ```c++
 Node* deepCopyIter(Node *root)